 1. Set the oversample parameter to calc_psf().
 This will produce a PSF with a pixel grid this many times more finely sampled. oversample=1 is the native detector scale, oversample=2 means divide each pixel into 2x2 finer pixels, and so forth.

-You can automatically obtain both the oversampled PSF and a version rebinned down onto the detector pixel scale by setting rebin=True in the call to calc_psf:
+'''

-hdulist = instrument.calc_psf(oversample=2, rebin=True) # hdulist will contain a primary
+hdulist = instrument.calc_psf(oversample=2) # hdulist will contain a primary HDU with the # oversampled data

-→HDU with the

-# oversampled data, plus an image

-⇔extension

-# with the PSF rebinned down to

-⇔regular sampling.
+'''